 And my blog is: http://alittleburdtoldme.blogspot.com/ (feel free to check it out!)

 I hope this helps you!

 I REALLY want to write for chictopia.
 I think I have alot of potential, and it’s great practice for me because I want to work at Teen Vogue.
-Any pointers or tips?posted over 2 years ago
+Any pointers or tips?posted about 3 years ago

 I feel writing and spelling in general has a been my strong suit.
 Just don’t ask me to do math!
 LOL.
 I think you have to figure out who your audience is and what style you want to write to them in.
 Is it formal, casua, for adults, or teens?
 Thinking about who you’re writing for can help structure your writing.